Best Things To Do In Athens Greece

 Greece’s most distinctive flavor.

-Located on his 6th floor of the Onassis Cultural Center, this Michelin-starred restaurant serves Greek cuisine consistently and elegantly.
+Located on the 6th floor of the Onassis Cultural Center, this Michelin-starred restaurant serves Greek cuisine consistently and elegantly.

-Local wild plants, fresh vegetables, meat and seafood are used in the dishes prepared here.
+The dishes prepared here include local wild plants, fresh vegetables, meat, and seafood.
 The multi-course menu allows even those unfamiliar with Greek cuisine to indulge in the most uniquely flavored dishes, such as sea bass carpaccio and orange-scented pork.
 There is a range of imaginative desserts.

 Orizontes